factorhouse/examples/fh-local-labs/lab-10/README.md

 ![](./images/kafka-connector.png)

 ### Deploy PySpark application

+This [PySpark streaming application](./kafka_to_iceberg.py) reads Avro-encoded Kafka messages, deserializes them using ABRiS, and writes the structured data into an Iceberg table.
+It does the following:

+- Configures ABRiS to fetch schemas from Confluent Schema Registry using topic-based strategy.
+- Defines helper functions to build ABRiS config and apply Avro deserialization to PySpark columns.
+- Reads Kafka messages as a stream and extracts fields like `order_id`, `item`, `price`, `supplier`, and `bid_time`.
+- Creates the Iceberg table if it doesn’t exist, partitioned by `DAY(bid_time)` and optimized with write properties.
+- Writes streaming data to Iceberg in append mode with checkpointing and 5-second processing triggers.
+- Logs key events and supports graceful shutdown on termination or failure.

 While the `spark-iceberg` container includes the necessary Iceberg dependencies, additional dependencies are required to read from the Kafka topic (`orders`) and to deserialize Avro messages using schemas registered in the Schema Registry.
 Although the `spark-submit` command supports adding dependencies via the `--packages` flag, it may not include all required libraries reliably.